 For an extra chocolate orange treat, you can put a slice of Terry’s chocolate orange on top of your cookies when they come out of the oven so it melts onto it.
 You can also have these with or without the chocolate chips – delicious either way!

 If you’d like a more gooey molten centre, you can turn the temperature of the oven up a little and bake them the cookies about 2-3mins less.
 Let them cool a little before tucking into your deliciously warm cookies!

 This recipe is for spiced orange rum brownie cookies from scratch, but you can also buy a boxed brownie mix.
-If doing this, follow the instructions on the box and add your spices, orange extract, rum and then an extra 2 tbsp plain flour and ½ tbsp cocoa powder.
+If doing this, follow the instructions on the box and add your spices, orange extract, rum and then an extra 2 tablespoon plain flour and ½ tablespoon cocoa powder.